Welcome to her world.

-- Recurring Riff: The first and third, as well as second and fourth interludes in Harmonia actually use the same melody with a different tempo and tone.
+- The first and third, as well as second and fourth interludes in Harmonia actually use the same melody with a different tempo and tone.
 The four interludes are fused to form the first verse of the penultimate track.

 - Self-Backing Vocalist: A trademark of hers, taken to the extreme in Salavec Rhaplanca.
 However, she uses noticeably less multitracking in her latest album Turaida.
-It's still there but not nearly as prominent as in Harmonia, and remains limited to simple choruses.
+It's still there but not quite as prominent as in Harmonia, and remains limited to simple choruses.
 She didn't use it that much in Navigatoria either.